 “Before a heart attack, every chest pain is just indigestion.
 But after a heart attack, every chest pain is another heart attack!”

-Heart patients soon learn that they’ve just drawn the short straw in determining the future risk of another cardiac event, because one of the biggest risk factors for having a heart attack is having already had one.
+Heart patients soon learn that they’ve just drawn the short straw in determining the future risk of another cardiac event, because one of the biggest risk factors for having a major cardiac event is having already had one.

 Another cardiac psychologist, Dr. Wayne Sotile, in his excellent book Thriving With Heart Disease, reassures us that feeling terrified every day is “normal”: